EvaJF/AdvisIL/README.md

 __Outline__

-0. Check the requirements
+1. Check the requirements
-1. Get the datasets
+2. Get the datasets
-2. Explore neural architectures
+3. Explore neural architectures
-3. Tune hyperparameters
+4. Tune hyperparameters
-4. Take a look at some preliminary scaling experiments
+5. Take a look at some preliminary scaling experiments
-5. Get familiar with a few incremental learning algorithms
+6. Get familiar with a few incremental learning algorithms
-6. Compute reference experiments for AdvisIL using reference scenarios
+7. Compute reference experiments for AdvisIL using reference scenarios
-7. Compute recommendations for reference scenarios using AdvisIL
-8. Compute recommendations for test scenarios using AdvisIL
+8. Compute recommendations using AdvisIL
-9. Analyze the results
-10. Wrapping up
+9. Wrapping up

 **Content of this repository**